The market size of janitorial services is growing in the United States, making it a great time to...

 Luckily, those with poor credit scores have options.

-Obtaining equipment financing with bad credit is far from impossible.
+Obtaining equipment with bad credit is far from impossible.
 Below are five ways you can secure a short or long-term loan to cover the costs of buying or leasing equipment.

 1. Short-Term Loan